Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 > Warren Buffett announces that he increased his exposure to Apple by buying more stocks.
 > The price of AAPL goes up.

-Notes:

-- Herding effect
-- Cannot be in the hope of a price response by Buffett's trade because it already happened.
-- Self-fulfilling prophecy
-- Maybe still rational?

 ---
 ## Situation 2:

 > A stock investor bought a big position in Disney at around 100 USD per share.